 A significant portion of our banking assets are subject to changes in interest rates.
-As of December 31, 2023, approximately 84% of our loan portfolio was in fixed rate loans, while only 16% was in variable rate loans.
+As of December 31, 2024, approximately 81% of our loan portfolio was in fixed rate loans, while only 19% was in variable rate loans.
 Like most financial institutions, our earnings significantly depend on our net interest income, the principal component of our earnings, which is the difference between interest earned by us from our interest-earning assets, such as loans and investment securities, and interest paid by us on our interest-bearing liabilities, such as deposits and borrowings.
 We expect that we will periodically experience "gaps" in the interest rate sensitivities of our assets and liabilities, meaning that either our interest-bearing liabilities will be more sensitive to changes in market interest rates than our interest-earning assets, or vice versa.
 In either event, if market interest rates should move contrary to our position, this "gap" will negatively impact our earnings.
 Many factors beyond our control impact interest rates, including economic conditions, governmental monetary policies, inflation, recession, changes in unemployment, the money supply, and disorder and instability in domestic and foreign financial markets.
-Changes in monetary policies of the various government agencies could influence not only the interest we receive on loans and securities and the interest we pay on deposits and borrowings, but such changes could also affect our ability to originate loans and obtain deposits, the fair value of our financial assets and liabilities, and the average duration of our assets and liabilities.
+Changes in monetary policies of the various government agencies could also affect our ability to originate loans and obtain deposits, the fair value of our financial assets and liabilities, and the average duration of our assets and liabilities.